Luos-io/Documentation/src/pages/luos-technology/node/luos.md

 Check the Luos_hal_config.h of your MCU family to see parameters that can be changed to fit your design.

-> **FYI:** [Every examples](https://github.com/Luos-io/Examples) provided by luos have a node_config.h files that can be use as base to fit your project needs.
+> **Note:** [Every example](https://github.com/Luos-io/Examples) provided by Luos has a *node_config.h* file that can be used as a base to fit your project's needs.

 ## Luos Statistics

-Into Luos embedded code, you are given the opportunity to obtain important information about different factors of the functioning of each node, as you can find stored several statistical values in the specific field of the structure that describes each node, like for example the mcus memory utilization, or timing information.
+Into Luos embedded code, you are given the opportunity to obtain important information about different factors of the functioning of each node, as you can find stored several statistical values in the specific field of the structure that describes each node, like for example, the MCUs memory utilization, or timing information.

-The statistics of a node can be occupied from any other node of the system, giving you the chance to explore the behavior of all your mcus by having direct access to any of them.
+The statistics of a node can be occupied from any other node of the system, giving you the chance to explore the behavior of all your MCUs by having direct access to any of them.

-More detals of how to access the statistics are given in the [Monitoring tools page](../../tools/monitoring.md).
+More details of how to access the statistics are given in the [Monitoring tools page](../../tools/monitoring.md).